 28 core ASVs were shared by all coral colonies and symbiotic states

 Altogether, there were more exclusive than shared ASVs between experimental groups (Fig. 5A).
 Specifically, 33.4 % and 52.9 % of ASVs were exclusively found in symbiotic or bleached samples, respectively, while 5.4 % of ASVs (28) were found in all groups (symbiotic state and geographic origin) and were considered core taxa.
 Although no ASV was found in all samples (nor in all samples of the same experimental group, Tab.
 S4), three ASVs occurred in ≥ 70 % of samples, and five additional ASVs occurred in ≥ 60 % of samples (Fig. 5B).
 The sequences of these eight ASVs, which also corresponded to the most abundant of the 28 core ASVs, were BLAST-searched against the NCBI Nucleotide collection (Tab.
 1), which revealed that most of the matching sequences were from samples associated with marine environments and/or organisms.
 Among these, the most abundant bacterial sequences belonged to the genera Alteromonas, Ruegeria, and Nautella (Fig. 5B, Tab.
 1).
 Interestingly, two ASVs (ASV_001 and ASV_006), both assigned to the genus Ruegeria, matched with strains isolated from aquarium-reared Galaxea fascicularis from the South China Sea (collected in Hainan Island, China, Zhou et al. 2020) and Japan (Miura et al. 2019).
 Further, three ASVs (ASV_006, ASV_018, ASV_020) matched with bacteria identified in Acropora spp. and Pocillopora spp. from the central Red Sea, amplified with the same primer set used for this study (Tab.
 1).

-All colonies of Galaxea fascicularis were dominated by Cladocopium spp. symbionts

-Symbiodiniaceae composition was consistent in polyps from each colony and differed by region.
-Cladocopium spp.
-ITS2 sequences accounted for > 92 % of the sequences in all samples but one (RS2, 76 %) (Fig. S4).
-Of these, C1 was by large the dominant ITS2 sequence (~ 33 – 80 % relative abundance).
-Sequences C1b, C41, and C41f were exclusively and consistently found in polyps of one Red Sea colony (RS3), where they collectively accounted for ~ 26 % of reads.
-Durusdinium spp. sequences were found in only one colony from the Red Sea (RS2), where they accounted for 4 % and 24 % of the sequences, and of which the most abundant sequences were D1 and D4 (Fig. S4).
-One Red Sea sample (RS3) also hosted sequence A1 (genus Symbiodinium) at ~ 5 % abundance.
-In both Hong Kong colonies C1 was the dominant sequence (68 – 80 %), with C1c present in lower abundance (15 – 20 %) (Fig. S4).